Aoibhinn/CI-MS5-PinkAccessories/README.md

     - The icons used on the site from font awesome
 - Fonts (https://fonts.google.com/)
     - The text font(Poppins) is from Google fonts
-- Product information, news (text) was taken from
+- Product information was taken from  https://www.pinkaccessories.ie/

 <br>